BeardedTinker/Home-Assistant_Config/README.md

  - www/community

 #### Missing files
 Most of the missing files now have sample version.
-This is edited version with "fake" information, so you ae able to reuse code.
+This is edited version with "fake" information, so you are able to reuse code.

  - ip_bans.yaml - could contain IP addresses  - added SAMPLE
  - secrets.yaml - contains credentials and some private infos - added SAMPLE